-It’s a fact; the vast majority of us just don’t get enough vegetables in our diets, particularly greens.
+It’s a fact; most of us just don’t get enough vegetables in our diets, particularly greens.

 Generally, it’s because greens have a perception of not tasting that great no matter how they’re cooked or prepared, but that’s where the emergence of greens powders has come to the fore.

-Greens powders offer the chance of getting all your essential nutrients in one easy scoop a day in a delicious, convenient, and nutritious greens supplement.
+Greens powders offer the chance to get all your essential nutrients in one easy scoop a day in a delicious, convenient, and nutritious greens supplement.

-In recent years the greens powders niche has erupted in popularity mainly due to people wanting to take care of themselves physically and because they’re very convenient and take almost no time in preparation.
+In recent years, the greens powders niche has become popular mainly due to people wanting to take care of themselves physically and because they’re very convenient and take almost no time to prepare.

 But what about sugar?
 Why do these greens powders taste slightly sweet?

-This article will look at what type of sugars greens manufacturers use and whether they’re healthy for daily consumption.
-We’ll also take a quick look at what to look for in a high-quality greens powder.
+This article will examine what type of sugar greens manufacturers use and whether they’re healthy for daily consumption.
+We’ll also quickly examine what to look for in a high-quality greens powder.

 What Sugars Are Used In Greens

-When it comes to the types of sugars that are generally used in greens supplements, only two really come to mind; Stevia and Monk Fruit.
+When it comes to the types of sugars that are generally used in greens supplements, only two really come to mind; Stevia or Monk Fruit.

-Stevia and monk fruit are both natural extracts that are sweet-tasting, low in calories, and generally recognized as healthy alternates to processed white sugar.
+Stevia and monk fruit are both natural extracts that are sweet-tasting, low in calories, and generally recognized as healthy alternatives to processed white sugar.